Informasjonsforvaltning/showroom/README.md

-# showroom | skos-ap-no
+# showroom | xkos-ap-no

-Showroom for demonstrating the usage of [the Norwegian application profile of SKOS (SKOS-AP-NO-Begrep)](https://data.norge.no/specification/skos-ap-no-begrep), for describing concepts and concept collections.
+Showroom for demonstrating the usage of [the Norwegian application profile of XSKOS (XKOS-AP-NO)](https://data.norge.no/specification/xkos-ap-no), for describing classifications.

 \ [_Digitaliseringsdirektoratet / Norwegian Digitalisation Agency_](https://digdir.no)